CompSciFutures/APMonitor/README.md

 * * * * * /path/to/APMonitor.py -s /tmp/statefile.json /path/to/monitoring-config.yaml 2>&1 | logger -t apmonitor
 ```

+NB: PID file locking should keep this under control, in case you get a long-running process.

 **Advantages**:
 - Automatic restart if process crashes
 - Built-in scheduling